 When the southeast Texas high school shooting left everyone shocked and disappointed last month, a new mobile app launched will allow Texans to report on suspicious activity happening in their own communities and schools — all at the tips of their fingers.
+This new Texas security app has serious potential!

 The iWatchTexas app, introduced this week, will help report potential crimes, terrorism or threats to school safety, according to Gov. Greg Abbott, who directed the Department of Public Safety to develop the app.